jailukanna/learning-python/09_deployment_django/deployment-walkthrough-updated-june-2017.md

     + If you see anything other than your app, review your server file for errors.

 12. Common Errors:
-    + 502, bad gateway: there is a problem in your code.
+    + `502, bad gateway`: there is a problem in your code.
 Hint: any error starting with 5 indicates a server error
     + Your Gunicorn process won’t start: Check your .service file; typos and wrong file paths are common mistakes
     + Your NGINX restart fails: Check your NGINX file in the sites-available directory.
 Common problems include typos and forgetting to insert your project name where indicated.